 3. Forgetting to Research Inheritance Laws

-It is essential that you research inheritance laws of your host country as early as possible, especially for those living in the Middle East.
+It is essential that you research the inheritance laws of your host country as early as possible, especially for those living in the Middle East.
 Many Middle Eastern countries operate under Sharia Law, which often overrules the terms dictated in a will.

 Most couples choose to pass their inheritance on to their spouse, but Sharia Law dictates that inheritance is passed on to the closest living male relative.
 For those who find themselves living under Sharia law, there are various ways to protect your assets by keeping them outside of your host country, such as setting up offshore bank accounts.